oracle/rwloadsim/rwl/src/SOURCES.md

 Expression are parsed such that the evaluation stack can either be saved as a code element (take assignment in a procedure as example) or can be directly executed during parse.
 If new operators (or built-in functions) are added, they need to be added in rwlexpression.yi, and in both rwlexprcomp.c and rwlexpreval.c.
-Before expression evaluation, a scan through the stack is done to find the "dominant" type (int64_t or double) as some operators are executed differently depending on this.
+Before expression evaluation, a scan through the stack is done to find the "dominant" type (sb8 or double) as some operators are executed differently depending on this.
 But in all cases, we always calculate both the integer and double result and its string representation.
 The primary routines for expression are rwlexprpush() which at parse time pushes something onto the stack, rwlexprfinish(), which make a parsed stack ready for execution, and rwlexpreval(), which does the evaluation.

 The p-code machine is stored in an array on which a Program Counter operates.
-A new instruction is added to the array using rwlcodeadd6(); as different instructions takes different number of arguments, there are also variants such as rwlcodeadd2(), rwlcodeadd3(), etc.
+A new instruction is added to the array using rwlcodeadd6(), which however doesn't get called directly in code.
+In stead, various macroes named rwlcodeaddX(), with X being one or more of the letters u and p are used, where a p means a pointer and an u means a ub4.
 To execute code, rwlcoderun() is called; it only takes one argument (an rwl_xeqenv *) as it also is the routine being called as the entry point for threads.
 As everything is re-entrant, a call to a procedure or function means recursively calling rwlcoderun2().